 HealthJob is supported by readers.
 Some of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.

-The table below compares speech pathologist salaries across states and U.S. territories (Source: BLS Occupational Employment and Wages May 2020).
-You can also find data for the number of speech pathologists in each state as well as the number of speech pathologists per 1,000 jobs—a figure that can help you determine the job's popularity in a given location.
+The table below compares athletic speech pathologist salaries across states and U.S. territories (Source: BLS Occupational Employment and Wages May 2020).
+You can also find data for the number of athletic speech pathologists in each state as well as the number of athletic speech pathologists per 1,000 jobs—a figure that can help you determine the job's popularity in a given location.
 Not all locations have employment statistics.